iwanalabs/econagents/docs/source/Customizing_Agent_Roles.rst

 * **User Prompt Handlers**: Generate user prompts for a phase
 * **Response Parsers**: Parse LLM responses for a phase

-Each aspect follows the same pattern: check for a registered handler, then fall back to default behavior.
+Each aspect follows the same pattern: check for a registered handler, if no registered handler is identified fall back to default behavior.

 Note that this is different from the prompt resolution logic, which only applies to prompt generation, not the overall phase handling logic.